mattwhyy/OneMace/README.md

 ## Configuration
 ```
 settings:
-  mace-crafted: false  # Changes to true when the Mace is crafted
+  mace-crafted: false  # Changes to true when the Mace is crafted.
-  mace-owner: null  # Stores the UUID of the current owner, or null if no owner
+  mace-owner: null  # Stores the UUID of the current owner, or null if no owner.
-  announce-mace-messages: true  # If true, broadcasts when the Mace is crafted or lost
+  announce-mace-messages: true  # If true, broadcasts when the Mace is crafted or lost.
   allow-locate-for-all: false # If true, allows any player to use the '/onemace locate' subcommand.
-  colored-name: false # If true, the player that has the Mace will have a colored name
+  colored-name: false # If true, the player that has the Mace will have a colored name.
-  mace-name-color: "RED" # The color of the name, use Chat Colors
+  mace-name-color: "RED" # The color of the name, use Chat Colors.
+  optional-allowed-containers: # Containers that the Mace is allowed to be placed into.
+    - ENDER_CHEST
+    - ANVIL
+    - ENCHANTING

 # Stores whether an offline player logged out with the Mace.
 # If set to true, the Mace is in their inventory or Ender Chest when they logged out.